 Your doctor may prescribe a bisphosphonate if you:

 - Have osteoporosis and have already had a broken bone (fracture).
-Bisphosphonates help to prevent any further bone fractures.
+Bisphosphonates help in preventing bone fractures.

 - Have a low bone density and your doctor thinks you are at risk of getting a bone fracture.
-Read more about factors that can increase your risk in the leaflet called Osteoporosis.
+Read more about risk factors in the leaflet called Osteoporosis.

 - Take long courses (more than three months) of steroids (corticosteroids) - for example, prednisolone tablets.
 You may also be prescribed bisphosphonates if you take repeated short courses of high-dose steroids.
 A common side-effect of taking steroids is to cause osteoporosis.
 See the separate leaflet called Preventing Steroid-induced Osteoporosis.

 It takes several months for bisphosphonates to work.
 Usually there is an increase in bone density 6-12 months after you start taking one.
-This then helps to prevent breaks (fractures) of the spine, the hip, and other bones such as the wrist.
-But you can still have a fracture while you are taking a bisphosphonate - they do not totally reduce your risk.
+This then helps to prevent breaks (fractures) and bone pain of the spine, the hip, and other bones such as the wrist.
+But you can still have a fracture while you are taking a bisphosphonate - they do not totally reduce the risk risk.
 They usually need to be taken for some years to see the full effect.

 Which bisphosphonates might I be prescribed?